Credit bureau: Credit Reference Agencies

 In the United Kingdom, the Credit Reference Agencies are Experian, Equifax and TransUnion.

 Most banks and other credit-granting organisations subscribe to one or more of these organisations to ensure the quality of their lending.
-This includes companies who sell goods or services on credit such as credit card issuers, utility companies and store card issuers.
+This includes companies which sell goods or services on credit such as credit card issuers, utility companies and store card issuers.
 Subscribing organisations are expected to provide relevant data to maintain the common data pool.

 Credit reference agencies are bound by the Data Protection Act 2018, which requires that data relating to identifiable individuals must be accurate, relevant, held for a proper purpose and not out-of-date, and gives individuals the legal right to access data held on them.
 Credit agencies are therefore required under law to provide an individual with a copy of their consumer credit report upon request.
 Most agencies also provide online services for ongoing access to reports.